meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Introduce the thought experiment, which was mind-blowing to me at the time and may be to you too
     -   If mind-blowing, it patches a gap in the connection between your ideas and reality
--   Point out it&rsquo;s not actually an argument against the energy balance hypothesis, and we need more to discredit it
+-   Point out it&rsquo;s not a sufficient argument against the energy balance hypothesis, and we need more to discredit it
 -   The main purpose of the thought experiment: point out that calorie counting is cursed to be incredibly inexact, and therefore if anything you must adopt a reactive approach and it&rsquo;s a waste of time to micromanage daily calories

-In other news, I doubt even a refined version of the energy balance hypothesis will make sense &#x2013; the rest of Gary Taubes&rsquo; video ([Why We Get Fat](https://www.youtube.com/watch?v=lDneyrETR2o)) is why.
+In other news, I doubt even a refined version of the energy balance hypothesis will make sense &#x2013; the rest of the linked video ([Why We Get Fat](https://www.youtube.com/watch?v=lDneyrETR2o)) is why.
+If not, then the outcome of the [Minnesota Starvation Experiment](#org9aa8a69).
+Either suffices by itself to kill it.

 <a id="orgcb0b196"></a>